This recipe for Creamy Tahini Chickpeas & Veggies is a quick, easy, and nourishing vegan dinner with a delicious, lemony tahini dressing.

 Serve the roasted veggies and chickpeas with a generous drizzle of dressing, and sliced avocado.

 Sweet potatoes are loaded with nutrients.
 The variety with orange flesh are richest in beta-carotene.
 Beta-carotene is a naturally occurring plant “phyto” chemical that gives vegetables their bright colors.
 Phytochemicals are believed to protect cells from damage that could lead to cancer.

 In addition, research studies haven’t found sweet potatoes to be a major culprit for weight gain or even diabetes.
 Eaten in moderation, sweet potatoes are an excellent addition to a healthful diet.

 Avocados are very nutritious.
 They're high in fiber, which is important for feeling full between meals and for keeping our digestive tract moving.
 They're also high in potassium, an electrolyte that’s essential for our heart, muscles and many bodily functions.
 Plus, avocado helps us absorb fat-soluble vitamins: A, D, E and K. Adding avocado to this Creamy Tahini Chickpeas & Veggies recipe helps you absorb even more vitamins from the veggies.

 Sweet potatoes are considered a starchy vegetable.
-Starchy foods include bread, pasta, rice, potatoes, breakfast cereals, oats and other grains like rye and barley.
-Although these starchy foods are often referred to as 'carbs', this is a little misleading as carbohydrates include both starch and sugars, as well as fibre.
+Starchy foods include bread, pasta, rice, potatoes, breakfast cereals, oats, and other grains like rye and barley.
+Although these starchy foods are often referred to as 'carbs', this is a little misleading as carbohydrates include both starch and sugars, as well as fiber.

 Avocados are creamy, delicious, and very versatile.
 They're used to make smoothies, vegan chocolate pudding, guacamole, and most notably, avocado toast!
 It's no wonder that it's easy to overdose on avocados.